dalyIsaac/Whim/docs/docs/customize/snippets.md

 ## Skip over active workspaces

+The following commands can be useful on multi-monitor setups.
+When bound to keybinds, these can be used to cycle through the list of workspaces, skipping over those that are active on other monitors to avoid accidental swapping.

 ```csharp
 // Activate next workspace, skipping over those that are active on other monitors
 context.CommandManager.Add(